Here we have gone through Kumbhaka Pranayam benefits, process, posture, and precautions you should take [कुम्भक प्राणायाम, as read in Hindi].

 - Patients with High Blood pressure, Heart attack and pregnant women’s should not perform Kumbhaka.

 - While inhalation the breath should reach the stomach, in short, to say your abdomen (stomach) should fill with air like a balloon.
-To know it you can put your one hand on the chest and second on the stomach.
+To know if you can put your one hand on the chest and second on the stomach.

 Benefits of Kumbhaka | कुम्भक के लाभ

-- Keeps mind calm which is the most essential part of meditation, in short a great Pranayam for meditation.
+- Keeps mind calm which is the essential part of meditation, in short a great Pranayam for meditation.

 - Cures diseases like Asthma, Heart blockage, Allergies, Constipation, Acidity, Gastric problem, Diabetes and problems with Reproductive organs.